-The House of the Seven Gables and the Salem Maritime National Historic Site are two busy sestinations for tourists and residents alike.
+The House of the Seven Gables and the Salem Maritime National Historic Site are two busy destinations for tourists and residents alike.
 We’re housed right between them.
-Our neighborhood also shares popular restaurants, shops, Pickering Wharf, and nearby Blaney Pier with the Salem Ferry and cruise ship docks.
+Our neighborhood also shares popular restaurants, shops, Pickering Wharf, and nearby Blaney Pier where the Salem Ferry and cruise ship docks.

 To bring art, in all its forms, to the community and bring the community, in all its diversity, to the arts in Salem, Massachusetts.